urbanengr/bikeshare/README.md

 > modify first if statement
 > add if statement to main function for restart option

+3. def raw_data()
+function keeps prompting for more data even at end of dataframe.
+> modified while and if statements to check for end of dataframe.
+> show total no. of records

 ### Credits
 Udacity nanodegree - Programming for Data Science with Python